vrtbl/passerine/README.md

 }
 ```

-I know the use of `if` to handle tasks that pattern matching excels at hurts a little, but remember, *that's why we're building a match expression!* Here's how you could use that match function:
+I know the use of `if` to handle tasks that pattern matching excels at hurts a little, but remember, *that's why we're building a match expression!* Using base constructs to create higher-level affordances with little overhead is a core theme of Passerine development.

+Here's how you could use `match_function`, by the way:

 ```passerine
 -- Note that we're passing a list of functions